MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-case-study.md

 ---
-title: "Case study - Contoso quickly configures an offensive language policy for Microsoft Teams and Exchange communications"
+title: "Case study - Contoso quickly configures an offensive language policy for Microsoft Teams, Exchange, and Yammer communications"
-description: "A case study for Contoso and how they quickly configure a communication compliance policy to monitor for offensive language in Microsoft Teams and Exchange Online communications" f1.keywords:
+description: "A case study for Contoso and how they quickly configure a communication compliance policy to monitor for offensive language in Microsoft Teams, Exchange Online, and Yammer communications" f1.keywords:
 - NOCSH
 ms.author: robmazz